AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2020-09-30-does-web-performance-matter.md

 How is this possible?
 After all, tons of online resources on SEO and marketing have repeated the same adage time and time again: faster websites tend to rank better on Google.
 But perhaps the importance of page load speed has been exaggerated.

-Here's a quote from Google's [official announcement of the so-called Speed Update](https://webmasters.googleblog.com/2018/01/using-page-speed-in-mobile-search.html) in early 2018:
+Here's a quote from Google's official announcement of the so-called Speed Update in early 2018:

+{% quote "Using page speed in mobile search ranking", "https://developers.google.com/search/blog/2018/01/using-page-speed-in-mobile-search" %}
-> The “Speed Update,” as we’re calling it, will **only affect pages that deliver the slowest experience to users** and will only affect a small percentage of queries.
+  The “Speed Update,” as we’re calling it, will **only affect pages that deliver the slowest experience to users** and will only affect a small percentage of queries.
 It applies the same standard to all pages, regardless of the technology used to build the page.
 The intent of the search query is still a very strong signal, so **a slow page may still rank highly if it has great, relevant content**.
+{% endquote %}

 Translation?
 Focus on producing high-quality and relevant content that matches your users' [search intent](https://ahrefs.com/blog/search-intent/) instead of obsessing over web performance (unless your site is terribly slow).
 Your page load speed will still be important, but other factors—like content quality and relevance—will outweigh it.
 Google goes on to emphasize that page load speed is just a rough heuristic that measures a website's **user experience**: